 In an HFC network up to two thousand stations are connected to a single tree network.
 All stations transmit to the headend using an upstream communications channel.
-The transmissions on the upstream channel are divided into fixed-sized time intervals, so-called minislots.
+The transmissions on the upstream channel are divided into fixed-sized time intervals, socalled minislots.
 Stations send transmission requests to the headend in a single minislot; such a slot is then called a contention slot (CS).
 Stations send data in data slots (DS), which consist of multiple minislots.
 At the top of the cable tree, the headend station transmits feedback and data to the stations using a downstream channel.
 The system of upstream and downstream transmission channels is asymmetrical with typical upstream and downstream rates equaling approximately 0.5-10 Mbits/s and 30 Mbits/s, respectively.
-The IEEE 802.14 MAC is only concerned with the transmission of data on the upstream channel.
+The IEEE 802.14 Medium Access Control (MAC) is only concerned with the transmission of data on the upstream channel.
+It operates as follows.
+A station with data to transmit must send a request for bandwidth on the upstream channel to the headend station.
+Using the downstream channel, the headend acknowledges the request or indicates that a collision has occurred.
+The latter initiates the collision resolution process.
+Once the collision is resolved, the headend stations sends a message to the station granting the use of the upstream channel.
+Because bandwidth is allocated by a reservation process, no collisions will occur during the transmission of data.
+Only transmission requests, which are transmitted in contention slots, are subject to collisions.